The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Constructing a robust variability classifier

 RR Lyrae stars are sub-divided as RRAB, RRC and RRD variables.
 RRAB variables are fundamental mode, high amplitude pulsators with typical periods in the range $0.3 \leq \rm P \leq 1.2$ d.
 RRC variables are overtone pulsators with nearly symmetric light curves and have typical periods in the range $0.2 \leq \rm P \leq 0.5$ d.
 RRD variables are double-mode radial pulsators with fundamental periods $P_{FO}{\sim}0.5$ d and period ratios in the range $0.742<{P_{1O}}/{P_{FO}}<0.748$ \citep{2014PASP..126..509P}.
 The light curves of RRD variables are less regular due to the presence of both the fundamental and overtone modes of pulsation.

 We discussed the issue of cross-contamination between RRC variables and short period contact binaries (EW) in Paper I. Using the period-luminosity space to distinguish between RRC variables and EW variables is difficult since the probabilistic distances to RR Lyrae stars from \citet{2018AJ....156...58B} have such a broad distribution in $W_{JK}$ that many RR Lyrae overlap with the PLR for EW variables.
-Instead we look at the $W_{RP}$ vs. $G_{BP}$ - $G_{RP}$ color-magnitude space to separate these variables (Figure \ref{fig:fig5}).
-The EW variables have a tight relationship in the $W_{RP}$ vs. $G_{BP}$ - $G_{RP}$ color-magnitude space which is distinct from the distribution of RRC variables beyond $G_{BP}$ - $G_{RP} {{\sim}} 0.5$ mag.
+Instead we look at the $W_{RP}$ vs. $G_{BP}-G_{RP}$ color-magnitude space to separate these variables (Figure \ref{fig:fig5}).
+The EW variables have a tight relationship in the $W_{RP}$ vs. $G_{BP}-G_{RP}$ color-magnitude space which is distinct from the distribution of RRC variables beyond $G_{BP}-G_{RP} {{\sim}} 0.5$ mag.
 We empirically isolate the locus of EW binaries in this color-magnitude space to identify misclassified RRC variables.
 We change the classification of the RRC variables that fall in this region to EW and double their periods.
 These misclassified sources then lie on the contact binary PLR (right panel in Figure \ref{fig:fig5}).
+From the complete sample, we identify 674 variables that were initially classified as RRC but were reclassified as EW through this procedure.
+This constitutes 2\% of all EW variables.
+However, the degree of overlap between the RRC variables and the EW variables suggests that some RRC variables with significant interstellar extinction might also populate this empirically identified locus of EW variables, and these sources are then misclassified as EW variables in our pipeline.

-To identify RRD candidates, we searched all the sources classified as RRAB/RRC for secondary periods, and those with period ratios $0.72<{P_{1O}}/{P_{FO}}<0.78$ were classified as RRD variables.
-We also require that the fundamental period lie in the range $0.45<P_{FO}<0.60$ d.
-As in Paper I, we chose this range in ${P_{1O}}/{P_{FO}}$ to account for variations observed in RRD populations \citep{2009A&A...494L..17O} and dispersion due to noise.
+To identify RRD candidates, we searched all the sources classified as RRAB/RRC for secondary periods, and those with period ratios $0.72<{P_{1O}}/{P_{F}}<0.78$ were classified as RRD variables.
+We also require that the fundamental period lie in the range $0.45<P_{F}<0.60$ d.
+As in Paper I, we chose this range in ${P_{1O}}/{P_{F}}$ to account for variations observed in RRD populations \citep{2009A&A...494L..17O} and dispersion due to noise.
 We report the fundamental period for all the RRD candidates.

 There is likely some cross-contamination between RRAB and RRC variables in the period range $0.3 \leq \rm P \leq 0.5$ d.
 RRAB variables in crowded regions will tend to have lower amplitudes as result of blending, and therefore have a non-negligible chance of being classified as RRC variables owing to their smaller amplitudes.